meqaniqal/progress/AI_CONTEXT.md

 - CONSTANTS: No magic numbers in code.
 Extract all configuration values to a top-level `CONFIG` object.
 - MOBILE DRAG & DROP: Never rely on `e.dataTransfer.getData()` to pass payloads.
 Always use module-scoped variables (e.g., `draggedSourceChord`, `draggedIndex`) to pass state between `dragstart` and `drop` to maintain strict compatibility with the mobile polyfill.
 - STYLING: Keep unnecessary CSS out of `index.html`.
 Only CSS absolutely critical for preventing initial FOUC should be inline.
 All other styles belong in appropriate `.css` files.
+- PERSISTENCE & MODULAR SUGGESTIONS: State initialization, version migrations, and localStorage sanitization are isolated in `storePersistence.js`.
+Chord suggestions and real-time chord analyzer are decoupled in `progressionSuggestions.js` and `chordAnalyzer.js`.

 ## MANDATORY WORKFLOW
 1. **CONTEXT PROVISIONING:** For any new session or task, always include `AI_CONTEXT.md` and `PROJECT_STRUCTURE.txt`.
 This ensures architectural alignment and prevents incorrect assumptions about the codebase.